Sign On

 Who Is Responsible for Defining the Next Level of Growth for Your Business?
 You or Your Next Owner?

 If your transition does not include a path for growth, then you likely believe that it is the responsibility of the future owner to bring all the fixes to your business.
 A home buyer will not simply replace outdated kitchens and bathrooms; they are going to offer less money for the existing home.
-The same principle applies to business sales; present your potential buyers with opportunities, not problems and hinderances.
+The same principle applies to business sales; present your potential buyers with opportunities, not problems and hindrances.

 No future owner wants to begin their new journey with a business badly in need of repair (at least not the type of future owner that you want to attract, i.e., one who pays a fair market value/premium for the business).
 Help your future owner begin their stewardship of your business by preparing the company for a new owner; in other words, develop and incorporate a growth plan that a new owner can use as a blueprint for increased revenue and increased earnings.